pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## Generate the SupplyChain

-As mentioned earlier, the `tanzu supplychain` CLI plugin supports 2 modes of operation for generating SupplyChains.
+As mentioned earlier, the `tanzu supplychain` CLI plug-in supports 2 modes of operation for generating SupplyChains.

 * **Interactive** way using the guided wizard
 * **Non-Interactive** way using flags